Washington's 'capricious' trade actions will hurt U.S. workers, China warns

 “But if we could accomplish some of the things that he wants us to do - such as IP, market reforms, he’d be helping us.
 Of course there are risks, those would depend on how we handle those reforms.”

-Reporting by Se Young Lee and Yawen Chen; Writing by Ryan Woo; Editing by Shri Navaratnam and Richard Borsuk
+Reporting by Se Young Lee and Yawen Chen; Additional reporting by Divya Chowdhury in MUMBAI; Writing by Ryan Woo; Editing by Richard Borsuk and Sam Holmes